“Outcomes for young onset patients are greatly enhanced by access

 Improving Quality of Life

-YouQuest improves quality of life for people with young onset dementia and their caregivers.
+YouQuest improves quality of life for people with young onset dementia and their care partners.
 YouQuest is a registered charity addressing a void for this underserved community in Canada.

 Filling the Gap in Services